On the Rate-Distortion-Complexity Tradeoff for Semantic Communication: Introduction

-\begin{itemize} \item We propose a novel RDC framework that generalizes rate-distortion theory by incorporating a model complexity constraint, explicitly modeling the cost of DL-based encoding in semantic communication systems. \item \blu{We derive closed-form expressions for the RDC function for both Gaussian and binary semantic sources, which both reveal the tradeoff among rate, distortion, and complexity, namely the RDC tradeoff.} \item We develop a variational method to approximate the solution to the RDC optimization problem when only data samples are available. \item \blu{Extensive experimental results on classification, image generation, and video compression tasks validate the RDC tradeoff and empirically link the proposed complexity measure to practical computational costs, providing guidance for designing semantic encoders in resource-constrained scenarios.} \end{itemize}
+\begin{itemize} \item We propose a novel RDC framework that generalizes rate-distortion theory by incorporating a model complexity constraint, explicitly modeling the cost of DL-based coding in semantic communication systems. \item We derive the closed-form expressions of the RDC functions for both Gaussian and binary semantic sources, which both reveal the tradeoff among rate, distortion, and complexity, namely the RDC tradeoff. \item We develop a variational method to approximate the solution to the RDC optimization problem when the data source is unknown and only data samples are available. \item Extensive experimental results on classification and generation tasks validate the RDC tradeoff and empirically link the proposed complexity measure to practical computational costs, providing guidance for designing semantic encoders in resource-constrained scenarios. \end{itemize}